Lisa: The Painful: Lisa: The Painful

-At the start of the game, the player controls a child named Bradley Armstrong.
-The departure of his mother leads to Bradley and his younger sister, Lisa, to be abused and neglected by their father, Marty Armstrong.

-Following an unseen cataclysmic event known as "The Flash", Brad, now a middle-aged ex-martial arts instructor, lives with his friends in a post-apocalypse devoid of women (and therefore a manner in which for humanity to reproduce).
-One day Brad discovers a baby girl laying in the wasteland, to which his friends plead for him to give the child to Rando, a famous warlord commanding a vast army of soldiers.
-Brad refuses, instead raising the young girl he christens "Buddy" in secret.
-She is eventually found and kidnapped, leading Brad to embark across Olathe to rescue her.
+The game starts during a flashback, in which the player controls a child named Bradley Armstrong.
+The departure of his mother leads to Bradley and his younger sister, Lisa, to be abused and neglected by their father, Marty.
+The game then skips forward to the post-apocalyptic future, where Brad, now a middle-aged ex-martial arts instructor, lives with his friends.
+One day, he discovers a baby girl laying in the wasteland.
+While his friends plead for him to give the child to Rando, Brad refuses, instead raising the young girl he names "Buddy" in secret.
+She is seemingly kidnapped, leading Brad to embark on a journey across Olathe to rescue her.

-During his quest to find Buddy, Brad meets many different characters, some of whom may be recruited as party members by the player to be used in combat.
+During his quest, Brad meets many different characters, some of whom may be recruited as party members by the player to be used in combat.
 Throughout the game, flashback scenes depict a pre-apocalyptic Olathe, shedding light on Brad's early life, including his upbringing alongside his younger sister Lisa and their relationship with Marty.
+Brad also repeatedly encounters Buzzo, who forces him to make serious choices with permanent gameplay consequences.